SandakovMM/hotkey_text_changer/README.md

+# Text changer project

-# hotkey_text_changer
+## hotkey_text_changer

-This python programm to make any changes with text on keystroke.
+This is a GUI version of python programm to make any changes with text on keystroke.
-In my work i find out that sometimes i need to change some strings to another by a certain pattern.
-So now, i try to make programm to do that with just one or two keystroke.

-In my mind now it's must be like that:
-	We have some programm called with some hotkey in OS (or maybe it's always stay alive, don't really know whats best decision).
-We set mapping of keys and some functions worked with strings in addition modules attached with our programm.
-And after that we can use our hotkeys.
-Function get string from clipboard change it and insert result back to clipboard.

-Find out that i can use linux console programm xsel in bash scripts.
-Just information for me :)

-So this is it.
-Seems like pretty simple task.
-Tell me if you have some questions or advice.
+When you call a script GUI with tips shows up and you can choose some of keystroke and change string what you copyed before from somewhere.

-## How to use
+## How to add your own text changer

-Seems like it's start to work like i want to.
+There is a folder named changers where you can add your own text changer module.
 For description hotkeys and change functions you can use two ways of work.
 * It's old version of configuration with action.json configs.
 You may find out how it's worked before commit ce676de.
 For use it you need to use action.json file.
 Structure ou this file is:

 > name - it's a name of fuction or description what this function do.
 Displayed at opened window.